MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv-extensibility-story.md

 **Key Takeaways:**

-- The Microsoft Graph API allows ISVs to enrich their apps with user-centric data from M365.
+- The Microsoft Graph API allows ISVs to enrich their apps with user-centric data from Microsoft 365.
 - Via Graph APIs you can leverage the Microsoft 365 Semantic Index, a more advanced search experience built for the era of Copilots.
-- By leveraging the Graph API, ISVs can enhance their apps with richer insights and analytics.
+- By using the Graph API, ISVs can enhance their apps with richer insights and analytics.

 ### Pattern E: Bring a copilot experience to your apps with Azure OpenAI Assistants

 ISVs can adopt this low-code approach in Azure’s AI Services to bring copilot-like experiences to their own applications.
-It offers a fast path to leverage GPT’s [function calling](/azure/ai-services/openai/how-to/assistant-functions?tabs=python) to call your own APIs simply by describing your function's structure in JSON as well as providing a sandboxed python environment to [run and execute code](/azure/ai-services/openai/how-to/code-interpreter) to help formulating responses to user’s questions.
+It offers a fast path to apply GPT’s [function calling](/azure/ai-services/openai/how-to/assistant-functions?tabs=python) to call your own APIs simply by describing your function's structure in JSON and providing a sandboxed python environment to [run and execute code](/azure/ai-services/openai/how-to/code-interpreter) to help formulating responses to user’s questions.

-Both these features can be useful in offloading non-language-based challenges to conventional code or existing systems which are better suited for the task, for example simple maths tasks.
+Both these features can be useful in offloading non-language-based challenges to conventional code or existing systems that are better suited for the task, for example simple maths tasks.

-With a choice of which UI or conversational surfaces to connect to this is the closest of the patterns in this article to the [Full Control, Build Your Own](#approach-3-full-control-build-your-own-byo-end-to-end-ai-experiences) patterns, but we have positioned it in in the same Approach as Teams AI Library and Copilot Studio as there is a lot offered you don’t have to implement or take responsibility from directly, such as managing state and threads, built-in conversation history.
-Whilst you don’t have direct access to the system prompt and temperature, you can similarly affect the behaviour of your Assistant via Custom Instructions which will have a heavy influence on the personality of your copilot-like experience.
+While you don’t have direct access to the system prompt and temperature, you can similarly affect the behavior of your Assistant via Custom Instructions that have a heavy influence on the personality of your copilot-like experience.

 **Partner Advantage:**